What do people eat in The Cayman Islands? Let's explore the culinary culture of this trio of islands south of Cuba.

 | Lee en Español |

-The Cayman Islands has a very humble culinary history.
+The Cayman Islands have a very humble culinary history.
 This trio of islands about 90 miles south of Cuba, 175 miles northwest of Jamaica, is a British Dependent Territory like the British Virgin Islands and Turks & Caicos.
 Although sighted by Columbus in May 1503, and a provisioning stop for 16th and 17th-century mariners and Buccaneers, the first settlers didn’t arrive until the early 1700s.
 They were from the British Isles via Jamaica and a rugged, resourceful, independent lot with incredible survival skills.
 These rocky, low-lying islands were remote, swampy, mosquito-infested and the rich red soil of the rocky interior was overgrown by dense bush and not discovered until much later.

 They learned how to farm on a small scale—and how to fish.
 The earliest foodstuffs were tubers and starchy vegetables grown as “ground provisions,” in small “kitchen gardens” along with whatever they harvested from the sea.
 Eventually, each family raised a few chickens and maybe a pig and cow.
 Many basics remained imported luxuries, from salted cod and meats to sugar, flour, and rice.